 You’ll be prompted to review and confirm.
-Once you do, abracadabra!
+Once you do, voila!
 Your UR points are combined with the account you selected.

 2. Know how to transfer your UR points to one of those 13 airline and hotel transfer partners I keep talking about!

 We’ll go into more specifics about each partner in the following posts in this series, but here are some basics to know about Chase’s transfer partners.

 - KLM/Flying Blue

 - Virgin Atlantic